codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-02-jq9.md

 > WATCH key
 # Expect: (error) ERR WATCH inside MULTI is not allowed
 ```
-The response is a RESP simple string, which is encoded as:
+The response is a RESP error, which is encoded as:
 ```
 -ERR WATCH inside MULTI is not allowed\r\n
 ```